Facets-cloud/Readme-Documentation/docs/Features and Guides/resources/locking-a-resource.md

 ---
 ## Overview

-Resource Locking in Facets helps safeguard your critical infrastructure by giving you the ability to lock individual resources from accidental changes.
-When a resource is locked, certain actions—like disabling the resource or modifying sensitive fields—are explicitly restricted.
+Resource Locking in Facets helps **safeguard your critical infrastructure** by giving you the ability to lock individual resources from accidental changes.
+When a resource is locked, **certain actions**—like disabling the resource or modifying sensitive fields—**are explicitly restricted**.
 This feature is especially useful for production-grade components like databases, storage, or Kubernetes node pools.

 ***